wangqinghe95/Knowledge-Of-CPlusPlus/Interview/Interview.md

 After graduating, I worked at Hangzhou ShenHao Technology Company Limited where I focus on C/C++ development for robotics.
 From July 2020 to October 2021 I served as a C++ developer at Kylin Software Company Limited, working on a productivity software called zhongbiaopuhua, which is based on the open-source library libreoffice.
 In November 2021, I joined Aptiv and participated in the development of intelligent cockpit modules, including Camera, Radar, and Tuner.

 ### Advantage and Disadvantage
-1. I am extroverted, so my communication skills are quite good, I am more enthusiastic and cheerful, and I also like to learn some new things.
+1. I am extroverted, so my communication skills are quite good.
+Besides, I am more enthusiastic and cheerful, and I also like learning some new things and writing records and summary articles.
-2. However, compared with my friends, I might be slightly less patient and attentive.
-Therefore, when handling tasks, I holds myself to the standard of double-checking.
-For important matters or those involving others, I also seek assistance from someone else to prevent any inadverent oversights that could impact others.
+2. Sometimes, because I am too enthusiastic, I will not do my own things very well.
+Therefore, I have tried to limit my enthusiasm to a certain range in the last two years, such as things related to myself.

 ### What hobbies do you usually have ?
 1. I swim a lot, as company helps us get a gym membership card, where I taught myself to swim last year.